glatard/neblina-python/README.md

 ```
 ![Path](http://i.imgur.com/CrijxdY.png)

-For more information on streammenu are any other command, please refer to the [reference guide](documentation.motsai.com)
+For more information on streammenu commands or to see all available commands, please refer to the [reference guide](documentation.motsai.com)